 Berkeley and the UC Berkeley Botanical Garden

 This hilltop botanical garden is spread out over 34 acres and contains more than 13,000 plants including rare and endangered species.
-The location in the Berkeley Hills really is stunning, and the garden makes a nice way to cap off a day trip to Berkeley, where you can visit the UC Berkeley campus (Valley Life Sciences Building has a couple of dinosaur skeletons!), get excellent food on Telegraph Ave., and relax with coffee and some shopping on First Street.
+The location in the Berkeley Hills really is stunning.
+While in town, you can visit the UC Berkeley campus (Valley Life Sciences Building has a couple of dinosaur skeletons!), get excellent food on Telegraph Ave., and relax with coffee and some shopping on First Street.

 What are your suggestions for things to do in San Francisco with kids (or without!)?
 Please share!

 Where to stay in San Francisco:

 The Westin St. Francis: Historic hotel on Union Square

 Super 8 Union Square: A clean budget hotel in a superb location

 Kensington Park Hotel: Boutique hotel in a historic building one block from Union Square